Cancellable Promises

 The concept of this kind of cancellable promises was developed for internal usage to make certain things work.
-The only difference between a native promise and cancellable promise from a client code view is a .cancel
+The only difference between a native promise and cancellable promise from a client code view is a `.cancel` method which can be used to reject a promise from the outside world.
+It still can be passed to native promise methods like `Promise.all, Promise.race`, etc.

 import { createCancellablePromise } from 'csp-coffee/cancellablePromise'